Caitlyn Jenner Calls Trump Bathroom Policy Change A ‘Disaster,’ Drama Ensues

 — Dionne Whorewick (@ParisBurned) February 26, 2017

-Since King’s response to Caitlyn Jenner went viral, pop artist (and LGBTQ advocate) Sham Ibrahim spoke out to The Inquisitr to blast Isis and defend Caitlyn Jenner and her use of her high-profile soap box to call out Trump and advocate for trans bathroom rights.
+Since King’s response to Caitlyn Jenner went viral, pop artist (and LGBTQ advocate) Sham Ibrahim spoke out to the Inquisitr to blast Isis and defend Caitlyn Jenner and her use of her high-profile soap box to call out Trump and advocate for trans bathroom rights.

 “I completely disagree.
 Isis king felt a certain way and using her personal experience with Caitlyn, however Unpleasant it may have been, to pass judgment on a much bigger issue.
 This is not about race.
 The trans issue of using the restroom corresponding with your gender identity affects trans people of all races and all levels of transition.”